-Before we dive into how Osano keeps you compliant with the GDPR, let's explain what the Privacy Shield is and why it was necessary.
+Quick primer on the Privacy ShieldBefore we dive into how Osano keeps you compliant with the General Data Protection Regulation, let's explain the Privacy Shield and why it was necessary.

-The General Data Protection Regulation (GDPR) sets standards for collecting, processing, and transferring data in the European Union.
-But since regions like the United States (and others) don't have similar data privacy laws, we need a mechanism to control data transferred in or out of the EU.
-The EU wants to ensure their residents' data isn't merely moved outside their borders and abused elsewhere.
+The GDPR sets standards for collecting, processing and transferring data in the European Union.
+But since regions like the United States (and others) don't have similar data privacy laws, and many cross-border data transfer mechanisms can be expensive and timely, there had to be a mechanism to control data transferred in or out of the EU.
+The EU wanted to ensure its residents' data wasn't merely moved outside its borders and abused elsewhere.

-The European Union Court of Justice's decision invalidates the EU-US Privacy Shield.
-If you or any of your vendors rely on the Privacy Shield mechanism to transfer personal information to or from the EU, you muststop or find a different GDPR-approved mechanism.
+What the Privacy Shield means for youThe European Union Court of Justice's decision invalidated the EU-US Privacy Shield.
+If you or any of your vendors were relying on the Privacy Shield mechanism to transfer personal information to or from the EU, you must stop those operations, or find a different GDPR-approved mechanism.

 How Osano keeps you compliantAs an Osano customer, you probably want to know what this all means for you in the context of our platform.
 If you use Osano, are you still compliant with the GDPR even though Privacy Shield is no longer a valid mechanism to transfer data?

 Osano uses a regionalization system to avoid transferring personal data in ways that could cause you to become non-compliant with the GDPR.
 For example, if a user in Germany requests any file or accesses any API from our servers, we deliver it via a German server to that person.
 The data remains localized to that region.
 No transfer means no cross-border transfer compliance issues.